Azure/slm-innovator-lab/0_lab_preparation/why_finetune.md

 - **One Size Does Not Fit All**: While foundational LLMs can handle a wide variety of tasks, they are not always optimized for specific industry use cases.
 Fine-tuning enables businesses to customize models for their unique needs, such as specific regulatory requirements, customer interaction styles, or industry-specific jargon, leading to better results in enterprise applications.
 - **Customization and Competitive Edge**: Fine-tuning provides businesses with a **competitive advantage** by allowing them to fine-tune models that deliver better results than off-the-shelf models.
 As companies are increasingly using multiple models for various tasks, customization through fine-tuning has become more critical.
 The growing need for tailored solutions is driving the adoption of fine-tuning as a preferred method for enterprise use.
 - **Open Source Model Utilization:** Many enterprises are opting for **open-source models**, and fine-tuning is essential to make these models suitable for specific tasks.
-As seen in surveys, businesses expect to increase their use of open-source models in the coming years, with fine-tuning being necessary to ensure these models meet performance expectations.
+As seen in surveys, businesses expect to increase their use of open-source models in the coming years, with fine-tuning being necessary to ensure these models meet performance expectations.[^5]

 ### 1.4.
 Technical Perspective
 ![why-ft3](images/why-ft3.png)<br>